Profit Through Purpose

 Rathbone Greenbank Investments is the dedicated ethical and sustainable investment team of Rathbones, one of the UK’s leading investment managers.
 Rathbone Greenbank have been staunch supporters of our Resonance Social Investment Tax Relief (SITR) Funds covering the South West, North West and West Midlands.
 They have brought the highest number of investors to those funds, who have been able to take advantage of the tax relief, whilst supporting social enterprises to tackle poverty and inequality in those regions.

-• Schroder Big Society Capital Social Impact Trust plc
+• Schroder Better Society Capital Social Impact Trust plc

 The investments will address social challenges ranging from helping people with dementia or learning disabilities, to providing homes and support for those who have experienced homelessness or are survivors of domestic abuse.